About the Journal

 Authors and editors are obligated to disclose any affiliation, grant, financial interest or gifts that may be relevant, or perceived to be relevant, to the topic about which they are writing.
 This is not intended to prevent publication, but to protect the author’s reputation and the integrity of the journal by declaring the existence of conflicts of interest.
 Any views expressed in articles are the personal opinions of the experts named.
 They may not represent the views of the journal.

-C. Mistakes and inaccuracies
+C. Post-publication mistakes and inaccuracies

 - there is a legal requirement to do so;